BerndHagen/Medio-Universal-Downloader/README.md

 - Number of remaining downloads for trial license users
 - Current version status (Basic, Premium, or Ultimate)

+**Note:** Free/Basic users have unlimited downloads from YouTube, while trial license users have a limited number of downloads for Premium features before reverting to Basic functionality.

 ## Key Activation and Data Sync

 Once a key is purchased and redeemed in the Settings tab under **Key Activation**, it can always be used to retrieve the latest account data from Medio's database.
-This includes your complete download history, ensuring all your preferences and progress are preserved across sessions and devices when using either a Premium or Ultimate license.
+This includes your complete download history, personal settings, profile customizations, experience points, usage statistics and license status, ensuring all your preferences and progress are preserved across sessions and devices when using either a Premium or Ultimate license.

 - Accounts with a **Basic License** will be automatically deleted from the database after **180 days** of inactivity to maintain database efficiency.
 - Users with a **Premium** or **Ultimate License** linked to their account are **exempt from this time limit** and can maintain their account indefinitely.